Why are therapists family focused? Do we have to be involved? Are home programs that important?

 This means that families get a better quality therapy and goal outcomes (because the little ones are learning faster and better off Mum and Dad) but also more value for money as they are able to take bits and pieces and add them into their daily life at home (which means therapy continues more than just in the session).

 Sometimes parents can get caught up on having to do ‘everything’ when it comes to therapy home programs.
 While doing everything prescribed is awesome, even just focusing on one or two things will still be beneficial (as kids learn best of Mum and Dad).
+It is important that you don’t burn out, especially if you are seeing more than one professional, where you might be getting more than one program.

 Home programs are basically the therapy homework that families get given to work on at home (because kids learn best off Mum and Dad).